michael-devlin/michael-devlin/README.md

 ### The Switch into Tech

-I previoulsy worked in Academic Publishing and made the career switch into tech so I could learn more about the technology behind the types of software I was using on a daily basis in both my professional and personal life.
-It started as a hobby and has since become a professional interest – driven by my passion for augmenting the user experience.
-You can find links to some of the projects I've worked on – both independently and as a team – below this section.
+I now work for the public sector as a Designer at Made Tech, but I previoulsy worked in Academic Publishing.
+I made the career switch into tech so I could learn more about the technology behind the types of software I was using on a daily basis in both my professional and personal life.
+It started as a hobby and has since become a professional interest – driven by my passion for augmenting user experience.

 - 📫    Contact me: